 Figure 2.4: System Diagram

-As in the figure 2.4 global trust value will be inputted to RL component.
+As in Figure 2.4, global trust value will be sent as input to the RL component.
 Then it will generate a q-value based on defined rewards.
 This q-value can determine the most trustworthy path to forward packets.
-If the q-value is high then it will consider as the more trustworthy route and if q-value holds a law value then it will be an untrustworthy route.
+If the q-value is high then it will be considered as the more trustworthy route and if q-value holds a low value then it will be an untrustworthy route.

 2.6 Trust based routing protocols framework